 Iowa Farm Scholarship/Iowa Basketball Lettermen Fund--Awarded to entering first-year students in the top one-fourth of their high school graduating class whose parents own and operate an Iowa farm.
 Financial need is considered.
 One of the awards will be granted each year in memory of Chris Street, an Iowa basketball player killed in a 1993 traffic accident.
 Participation in interscholastic high school athletics also will be considered in determining this recipient.
-You may view and print the Iowa Farm Scholarship application or request an application from the Office of Student Financial Aid, 208 Calvin Hall, (319) 335-1461.
+Apply online via the Iowa Scholarship Portal.

 Iowa National Guard Scholarship--Awarded to first-year, upperclass, and graduate students who meet the following requirements: moral, age, medical, and qualifying placement aptitude scores on the Armed Service Vocational Aptitude Battery test.
 This scholarship is renewable based on Selective Reserve drilling status of local National Guard units.
 Applications are available from the Iowa National Guard, 925 S. Dubuque St., Iowa City, IA 52240 (319) 351-2337; email@example.com, firstname.lastname@example.org, or email@example.com.